AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 ### f) State to String

-The `state2Str` function in converts the state's storage into a string representation.
+The `state2Str` function converts the state's storage into a string representation.
 It formats each variable-value pair in the storage as "variable=value," sorting them alphabetically by variable name.
 This function handles different types of values: integers (`IVal`) and booleans (`BVal`) converting each to its appropriate string format.

 ```haskell
 state2Str :: State -> String